Jade-ux/OurTraditions/README.md

 ### Media
 - The background image for this site is from [Toptal](https://www.toptal.com/)
-- The photo used on this site was obtained from Laura Riviera on [Unsplash](https://unsplash.com/) and edited to remove the background.
 - For testing purposes I have uploaded a few images to the tradition cards, these are also from [Unsplash](https://unsplash.com/)
 - All other photos on the site are uploaded by users.